gl1tchyaf/gl1tchyaf/README.md

-👯 I’m currently working as an Webapp and Mobile app developer

-🔭 I’m looking to work as a game developer
+👯 I’m currently working as an Webapp and Mobile app developer 🔭 I’m looking to work as a game developer

-🌱 I’m currently focusing on developing a game on unity

-💬 Ask me about anything related to software and game development

-⚡ Fun fact: I can work straight 12 hours everyday if it is about coding :3

-💫 I can work with C, C++, C#, Java, javafx, SQL, MongoDB, XML, HTML, CSS, Swift, Python, django, JavaScript, php, Laravel, ReactJS, NodeJS, Express.js, Blueprint visual Scripting etc.
+🌱 I’m currently focusing on game development in unity 💬 Ask me about anything related to software and game development ⚡ Fun fact: I can work straight 12 hours everyday if it is about coding :3 💫 I can work with C, C++, C#, Java, javafx, SQL, MongoDB, XML, HTML, CSS, Swift, Python, django, JavaScript, php, Laravel, ReactJS, NodeJS, Express.js, Blueprint visual Scripting etc.
 📫 How to reach me:
 email: hasibarrafiulfahim@gmail.com
 Facebook: Facebook.com/hasib.fahim.official
 LinkedIn: https://www.linkedin.com/in/hasibarrafiul/